How to Make Time Fly.

 That I’ll have enough time.

-Rather than being bored, and agitated, and noting every passing second of delay, I’m engaged in a productive activity I hope I’ll have time to complete.
+Rather than being bored, and agitated, and resenting every passing second, I’m engaged in a productive activity I hope I’ll have time to complete.

 Now, time is flying.